Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 ### Dealing with late/out of order data
 Use 3 concepts:
-- Windows : Logically divide elements group by time span
+- Window : Logically divide elements group by time span
+   - Based on timestamp (for streaming : time that message was published on the topic or parsed from message)
 - Watermarks : Timestamp (Event Time - When data is generated or Processing Time - When data is processed)
 - Trigger : Late arrived data are reagregate with previously submitted results